-Click here for a complete guide that could help you determine this, but if you’re in a rush, here are the main points:
+Click here for a complete guide that could help you determine whether you should hire a Virtual Assistant, but if you’re in a rush, here are the main points:

 - Virtual Assistants services are extremely broad – they can do almost any service you need for your business.

-- They usually cost around $400/month (or $2/hour), so wait until your business makes at LEAST that much before hiring one (unless you’re ok with losing money).
+- Virtual Assistants usually cost around $400/month (or $2/hour), so wait until your business makes at LEAST that much before hiring one (unless you’re ok with losing money).

 - If you’re finding you don’t have time to do things you know will make you money, or are constantly on the edge of burnout, a Virtual Assistant is one of the best available options to fix that.

-- Even if you don’t hire one now, if you plan on taking your business seriously you’ll have to hire at some point.
-Very few 1 person businesses last more than a year or 2, and hiring a virtual staff is the best way to avoid that.
+- Even if you don’t hire one now, if you plan on taking your business seriously you’ll have to hire people at some point.
+Very few 1 person businesses last more than a year or 2, and hiring a virtual staff is often the best way to expand.

 So, if a few of those bullet points are speaking to you, it’s likely time to give Onlinejobs.ph a shot.